Guzpenha/MANtIS/docs/README.md

 # MANtIS - a multi-domain information seeking dialogues dataset

 ## Introduction
 MANtIS is a multi-domain dialogue dataset contatining information-seeking interactions from the community  question-answering portal [Stack Exchange](https://stackexchange.com).
 Unlike previous information-seeking dialogue datasets that focus on only one domain, MANtIS has __diverse__ conversations from 14 different sites, such as *physics*, *travel* and *worldbuilding*.
 Additionaly, all dialogues have a url, providing __grounding__ to the conversations.
-It can be used for the following tasks: conversation response ranking/generation and intent prediction.
-We provide manually annotated intent labels for more than 1300 multi-turn dialogues.
+It can be used for the following tasks: conversation response ranking/generation and user intent prediction.
+We provide manually annotated user intent labels for more than 1300 multi-turn dialogues.
 See an example of the annotations on the right side of each utterance of a conversation extracted from the *gaming* domain:

 <p align="center">
 <img src="img/MANtIS_DatasetExamples.png">